GamesOfSummer/summertime-website/README.md

-My future website.

-Uses React with functional components and hooks, Typescript, and eslint/prettier combined.
+Uses React with functional components and hooks, Typescript, Redux, Redux-Saga, jest for Unit Tests, and eslint/prettier combined.

-Redux soon.
-And sass, because sass is cool.

-# Things to do

--   get the website cleaned up
--   install sass
--   get a single article working
+## License

+The MIT License

+## Why MIT

+Because I want you to use this for your future projects!